metal3-io/metal3-io.github.io/try-it.md

  3    node_1     running
 ```

-Each of the VMs (aside from the `minikube` management cluster VM) are
+Each of the VMs (aside from the `minikube` management cluster VM) is
 represented by `BareMetalHost` objects in our management cluster.
 The yaml
 definition file used to create these host objects is in `bmhosts_crs.yaml`.